 Absolutely NOT.
 In fact, we are actually seeing a resurgence in SMS solutions.

-Mobile penetration (people having either feature / “dumb” phone or smartphone) is 101.1%2 in the world, which means an SMS has more reach than any app.
+With over 5.2 billion unique mobile subscribers in the world, smartphone connection is 65%1.
+As you dig deeper into this statistic, we find that this varies across countries and across demographics.Global mobile penetration (people having either feature / “dumb” phone or smartphone) is 103%1 in the world, which means an SMS has more reach than any app.
 It doesn’t require mobile data or an internet connection to be able receive a message, making this a good solution in remote geographies having only a network signal.
 Moreover, SMS is not limited by device compatibility (i.e. iOS, Android, Windows, etc.).
 Essentially anyone with a mobile number is reachable.

-Although the market for mobile apps is booming, consider the following datapoints1:
+Although the market for mobile apps is booming, consider the following datapoints:

 Most apps downloaded today are not for business purposes.
 Users prefer to download entertainment, social media, and gaming apps instead.
 It’s rare that a business app secures valuable space on a user’s smartphone or mobile device.